Level3-REST/site/doc/profiles/entity.md

 ### Cache-Aware Fetch

 When a client makes subsequent fetch requests for an already-fetched resource, they can send validator headers to indicate the version of the representation they possess.
-If the resource has not changed, then the resource responds with `304 Not Modified`, and the client can reuse already-fetched response payload.
+If the resource has not changed, then the resource responds with `304 Not Modified`, and the client can reuse already-fetched response.

 ![](entity/cached-fetch.svg){: .center-image}